Queen Elizabeth I of England

 Elizabeth at the age of 13; Credit – Wikipedia

-When Henry VIII died in 1547, Elizabeth went to live in the household of Henry’s widow Catherine Parr, who soon married Thomas Seymour, the uncle of Elizabeth’s half-brother King Edward VI.
+When Henry VIII died in 1547, Elizabeth was sent to live in the household of Henry’s widow Catherine Parr, who soon married Thomas Seymour, the uncle of Elizabeth’s half-brother King Edward VI.
 When Catherine Parr became pregnant, Seymour began to take an interest in the 14-year-old Elizabeth.
 Seymour had reputedly plotted to marry Elizabeth before marrying Catherine, and it was reported later that Catherine discovered the two in an embrace.
-According to the testimony of Kat Ashley, on a few occasions, before the situation risked getting completely out of hand, Catherine appears not only to have given her permission for the horseplay but actually assisted her husband.
+According to the testimony of Kat Ashley, on a few occasions, before the situation risked getting completely out of hand, Catherine appears not only to have given her permission for the horseplay but also assisted her husband.
 Elizabeth was sent away in May 1548 to stay with Sir Anthony Denny’s household and never again saw her beloved stepmother, who died of childbed fever shortly after giving birth to a daughter.

 After the early death of Henry VIII’s son and heir Edward VI at the age of fifteen in 1553, Lady Jane Grey followed him to the throne.
 As Edward VI lay dying, he was persuaded to name Lady Jane Grey as his successor to prevent his Catholic half-sister Mary from becoming queen.
 This also excluded his half-sister Elizabeth, the descendants of his aunt Margaret Tudor and even Lady Jane’s own mother Frances Brandon who was the daughter of his aunt Mary Tudor.
 Within nine days Mary asserted her rightful claim to the English throne.
 On August 3, 1553, as Queen Mary I rode triumphantly into London, her half-sister Elizabeth was at her side.
 Soon there was a rift between the sisters.
 Mary was a devout Catholic and Elizabeth leaned toward Protestantism.

-In 1554, Elizabeth refused to take part in Sir Thomas Wyatt’s Rebellion which arose out of concern over Queen Mary I’s determination to marry Philip of Spain.
+In 1554, Elizabeth refused to participate in Sir Thomas Wyatt’s Rebellion which arose out of concern over Queen Mary I’s determination to marry Philip of Spain.
 Nevertheless, Elizabeth was imprisoned in the Tower of London.
 Elizabeth was moved from the Tower to Woodstock in Oxfordshire, where she was to spend almost a year under house arrest.
-She then was moved to Hatfield House in Hertfordshire, where she eventually received the news of the death of her half-sister Mary and her accession to the throne on November 17, 1558.
+She was then moved to Hatfield House in Hertfordshire, where she eventually received the news of the death of her half-sister Mary and her accession to the throne on November 17, 1558.
 Upon hearing the news, Elizabeth reportedly said, “This is the Lord’s doing and it is marvelous in our eyes.”
 Elizabeth’s coronation took place on January 15, 1559, at Westminster Abbey in London, England.

 Elizabeth I in her coronation robes; Credit – Wikipedia